Pay for Long Term Care

 a.
 There is a real chance of running out of money- after which you would be subject to relying on public assistance (“Medicaid”) for all your daily needs.

 b.
 The Medicare “spend down” rules require a married couple to use most of their marital assets to address the expenses of the impaired spouse.
-The healthier, or community spouse (still living in the community on their own) may be accidentally impoverished, and have a more precarious retirement than originally thought if there is no planning for these circumstances.
-For example, the Community Spouse Resource Allowance, as of 2021, is approximately $130,380.
+The healthier, or community spouse (still living in the community on their own) may be accidentally impoverished and have a more precarious retirement than originally thought if there is no planning for these circumstances.
+For example, the Community Spouse Resource Allowance, as of 2022, is approximately $130,400.
 A house and a car, and potentially a couple of other assets, plus about 2500-3000/month of income, are also allowable or exempt from the Medicaid spend down rules.

 c.
-Since the statistical odds of needing long term care before we die are so high (about a 70% chance, according to the US Department of Health and Home Services- see side bar), and because this type of care is so expensive, without proper planning, you can accidentally destroy the legacy you were planning to leave to loved ones.
+Since the statistical odds of needing long term care before we die are so high (about a 70% chance, according to the US Department of Health and Humans Services- see sidebar), and because this type of care is so expensive, without proper planning, you can accidentally destroy the legacy you were planning to leave to loved ones.

 2. Rely on family members– for those people who do not have a lot of assets, it may be feasible to count on your relatives for your long-term care needs.
 Needless to say, this can result in quite a burden or imposition on the caregiver, and most people should not make this their primary plan.